Judge blocks Idaho prosecution of out-of-state abortion referrals

 July 31 (Reuters) - A U.S. judge on Monday blocked the state of Idaho at least temporarily from prosecuting doctors who refer patients out of state to get an abortion, finding that would violate a medical provider's right to free speech.

-District Court Judge B. Lynn Winmill of the District of Idaho agreed with a challenge led by Planned Parenthood that Republican Attorney General Raul Labrador's interpretation of the state's criminal abortion law was "chilling" to providers' First Amendment rights.
+U.S. District Court Judge B. Lynn Winmill agreed with a challenge led by Planned Parenthood that Republican Attorney General Raul Labrador's interpretation of the state's criminal abortion law was "chilling" to providers' First Amendment rights.

 Idaho's abortion ban calls for revoking the license of any healthcare professional who assists in performing an abortion.
 Labrador interpreted the word "assists" as prohibiting an Idaho medical provider from referring a woman across state lines for an abortion.